roaked/roaked.github.io/content/docs/code/micromouse/_index.md

 ---

-# AI Pioneers: Theseus' Debut in Maze Navigation and Graph Traversal
+# AI Pioneer Theseus' Debut: Maze SLAM

 [According to many sources](https://webmuseum.mit.edu/detail.php?module=objects&type=related&kv=76066), "the first system (...) is the Theseus.
 It was built by *Claude Shannon* in 1950 and was a remote-controlled mouse that was able to find its way out of a labyrinth and could remember its course.
 In seven decades, the abilities of artificial intelligence have come a long way.